 CEDR accredited mediator

-Judge of First Tier Tribunal (Property Division)
+Judge of the First-tier Tribunal (Property Chamber) (Land Registration)

 - 1995 MA (Oxon): first class degree in Jurisprudence (Law).

 - 1996 Bar School, placing 3rd in the year; called to the Bar.

 - 1997 Commenced practice at 9 Old Square, Lincoln’s Inn (subsequently merged with Maitland Chambers)

 - 2008 Appointed Deputy Adjudicator to the Office of the Adjudicator to HM Land Registry (part time).
 JSB Tribunal Judge training undertaken.

 - 2013 Judge of the First Tier Tribunal (Property Chamber) (Land Registration)

 I speak good (but not fluent) French and hold a Diplome de francais des affaires 2eme degre (DFA2) avec mention tres bien (distinction) (2008).